 The next incident took place on Mother’s Day, appropriately while visiting my mother.
 Somehow the fridge had been left slightly ajar while my mom showed me something in the garden.
 We returned to find Sharkita’s head inside the fridge chomping away at an enormous milk chocolate bunny left over from Easter.
 It appeared that she had eaten quite a bit.
 I didn’t panic because the toxicity of chocolate correlates directly with how dark it is.
 Milk chocolate is relatively low in theobromine, whereas baking chocolate or raw cacao are much more dangerous in smaller amounts.
 To be sure, I checked an online chocolate toxicity calculator, like this one from PetMD.
 Based on Shark’s weight of 57 lbs., even in the highly unlikely event that she had consumed an entire pound of bunny, her toxicity risk would be mild to moderate.
 Since she seemed fine, we took a mother-daughter trip to the Woodstock dog run in mom’s car and watched Shark romp for a bit.
 On the drive home, an overpowering chocolate aroma suddenly filled the car.
 I turned around to witness Shark vomiting a mixture of chocolate and water all over the backseat of her car… and my mother’s purse.
 Happy Mother’s Day!
 Three years later that car still has a faintly detectable chocolate smell.
 Beyond that, Shark exhibited no other symptoms.

-(By now you may have noticed the running theme of travel.
+By now you may have noticed the running themes of travel and holidays.
+In times of celebration we indulge in rich food items and often have guests or engage in travel with our dogs.
+This can be a recipe for disaster with a food obsessed dog (which is in reality the majority of dogs, they are scavengers after all).
 We learn quickly how to keep our own food out of dogs’ way, and our dogs learn what is effectively off limits at home.
 However, dogs don’t generalize very well, which means that even though my kitchen counter is forbidden, my mother’s is fair game as far as Shark is concerned, until she learns otherwise.
-In the interest of being a better house guest, or at least retaining the possibility of being invited back places, I now warn hosts that Shark is a food-seeking missile and take a much more hands-on management approach in other people’s homes.)
+In the interest of being a better house guest, or at least retaining the possibility of being invited back places, I now warn hosts that Shark is a food-seeking missile and take a much more hands-on management approach in other people’s homes.

 The scariest episode occurred on another visit to my parents (which you might call scary in its own right—it was the first time they were meeting my boyfriend Noah).
 We all went out to dinner, sans Shark, only to return and discover that she jail-broke the “dog safe” room in which we had left her with a tasty bone.
 Scattered across the kitchen were wrapper remains of close to $40 worth of incredibly dark chocolate from Fruition Chocolate (amazing small-batch Hudson Valley Chocolatier, seriously the best chocolate I’ve ever had).
 Shark was bouncing off the walls, and there was no doubt in my mind that she had ingested a toxic dose.
-It was nighttime upstate, so there were no emergency veterinary options.
+It was nighttime upstate and we had no emergency veterinary options.

 We had no choice but to induce vomiting.
 In order to do this, we only had to look as far as the medicine cabinet.
 Fun fact: hydrogen peroxide at 3% strength is basically ipecac for dogs.
 The recommended dosage is one teaspoon for every 10 pounds of dog.
 This means that Shark required 6 teaspoons for an effective dose.
 I was panicking, and my parents are not dog people.
 Thankfully Noah sprung to action and, with the aid of a turkey baster, managed to administer the hydrogen peroxide.
 We then took her outside and waited.
 Within 20 minutes, Shark was once again a living chocolate fountain, but we weren’t out of the woods yet.
 While we certainly caught her within two hours, she had already absorbed enough theobromine to be exhibiting symptoms, so we would have to keep a close eye on her.
 Shark made this part easy for us by keeping us up all night, and her behavior left no doubt in my mind that she was under the effect of a stimulant—she had the frenzied energy of a college kid experimenting with party drugs and spent hours pacing around the room, panting and nudging us to engage with her.